 If you have any of the symptoms above, you should visit your doctor right now to get an appropriate diagnosis through a pelvic examination, a Pap test, and (in rare cases) a biopsy of the vulva.
 Treatment is not too complicated and includes oral antibiotics, oral antifungal pills, creams (antibiotic, antibacterial or antifungal), oral antihistamines, or estrogen creams, depending on the cause of the infection.

 As its name implies, bacterial vaginosis is a vaginal infection caused by bacteria overgrowth.
 It’s one of the most common types of vaginal infections in women between 15 and 44 years of age.
 In fact, one million pregnant women develop bacterial vaginosis every year, and there are many different things which can cause it such as

 - Overuse of antibiotics

 - Overuse of vaginal medications

-To diagnose this condition, your doctor will perform a pelvic exam and ask about your medical history.
-Treatment usually comes in the form antibiotics, such as tinidazole, metronidazole, clindamycin.
-In addition, your doctor may also recommend a new personal hygiene routine to prevent future infections and allow the current one to heal properly.
+To diagnose this condition, your doctor will perform a pelvic exam and ask you about your medical history.
+The good news is that this condition is mild and easily treatable by antibiotics, (tinidazole, metronidazole, clindamycin).
+Additionally, your doctor may also recommend a new personal hygiene routine to prevent future infections and allow the current one to heal correctly.

-Although thick white discharge can be perfectly normal, there are instances when an underlying medical issue is to blame.
-In this case, it’s important to see your doctor right away to ensure that your condition is properly diagnosed and treated.
+Although thick white discharge can be perfectly normal, there are various medical issues which can be a reason for its occurrence.
+Any changing of the discharge’s color, consistency, or smell can be an indication of a medical problem.
+It is the sign that you should visit a doctor to ensure that your condition is appropriately and timely diagnosed and treated.
 If left untreated, these medical conditions can lead to complications later on down the road.